2021-2023 South Carolina Libertarian Party Platform

 This Platform was ordained and established by the South Carolina Libertarian Party

-State Convention in Florence, South Carolina, on November 2, 2019
+State Convention in Greenville, South Carolina, on November 13, 2021

-Our Constitutional Republic was established to protect our rights to life, liberty, and property.
-The only legitimate purpose of Government is to preserve and protect our individual rights.
+Governments, when instituted, can only tolerably be established to protect the rights of all persons under their jurisdictions to life, liberty, and property.
+The only tolerable purpose of Government is to preserve and protect individual rights.

-The government must not enact laws that infringe on the free choice of citizens.
-We hold that individuals are entitled to live their own lifestyles, as long as they do not impose their values on others.
-Each individual is solely responsible for accepting the consequences of their own actions.
+The SCLP supports a completely free society.
+In keeping with its only tolerable purpose, Government shall not enact statutes that infringe on the free choice of individuals, nor shall it direct those individuals as to their health, finances, safety, or lifestyle.
+Furthermore, neither Government nor any individual should be held responsible for the choices of another individual.
+Individuals are entitled to live according to their own lifestyles, as long as they do not impose their values on or harm the life, liberty, or property of others, and each individual is solely responsible for the consequences of their own actions.

-There is no benefit to be had from government employees investigating and adjudicating alleged misconduct by government employees or elected officials as it presents a clear conflict of interest.
-The SCLP believes that at least 51% of every ethics commission investigative panel should be composed of registered voters chosen from the appropriate jury pool.
+Additionally, as Government employees investigating and adjudicating alleged misconduct by other Government employees or elected officials presents a clear conflict of interest, the SCLP supports a State constitutional amendment that at least 51% of every ethics commission investigative panel should be composed of registered voters chosen from the appropriate jury pool.

-The public deserves confidence that judges rule independently of the legislature whose laws they judge.
-South Carolina is the only state in the nation in which the legislature unilaterally appoints judges even when vacancies arise.
-The SCLP supports a constitutional amendment that would have the governor nominate judges, with advice and consent from the Senate.
+The public deserves confidence that judges rule independently of the Legislature whose laws they judge.
+South Carolina is the only State in the nation in which the Legislature unilaterally appoints judges even when vacancies arise.
+Therefore, the SCLP supports a State constitutional amendment that would have the Governor nominate judges, with advice and consent from the Senate.

-State law requires that the Governor, not the Legislature, write the first draft of the budget, and that the Legislature make revisions to the Governor’s budget in “joint open hearings” – a requirement that is routinely ignored.
-The SCLP believes that making this law into a state constitutional amendment will keep the Legislature from changing it [or ignoring it] at its whim.
+State law requires that the Governor, not the Legislature, write the first draft of the budget, and that the Legislature make revisions to the Governor’s budget in “joint open hearings”, but this requirement is routinely ignored.
+Therefore, the SCLP supports making this law into a State constitutional amendment to discourage the Legislature from changing or ignoring it at its whim.

-The SCLP believes that there should not be a ruling class that can exempt itself from the laws that they impose on the citizenry of South Carolina.
-Therefore, the SCLP supports a constitutional amendment that would keep lawmakers from granting themselves any exemptions or favors.
+The SCLP believes that there should not be a ruling class that can exempt itself from the laws that it imposes on the citizenry of South Carolina.
+Therefore, the SCLP supports a State constitutional amendment prohibiting lawmakers from granting themselves any exemptions or favors.

-South Carolina has one of the longest legislative sessions in the country.
-Long sessions create more demand for lobbyists, more special interest legislation and they favor career politicians over citizen-legislators.
-Therefore, the SCLP supports changing the state constitution to set the session to occur bi-annually [January through June] and require all legislation to be passed and signed by the Governor prior to the end of session in order to be enacted into law.
+South Carolina has one of the longest legislative sessions in the country, which creates more demand for lobbyists and special interest legislation and favors career politicians over citizen-legislators.
+Therefore, the SCLP supports a State constitutional amendment to set the session to occur bi-annually, January through June, and to require all legislation to be passed and signed by the Governor prior to the end of session in order to be enacted into law.